5 AI Prompts Your Marketing Team Should Be Using Today

 The output should be usable as a downloadable marketing resource.

-A complete lead magnet draft — title, structure and content per section — with a natural transition towards your service or product offer.
+A complete lead magnet draft, title, structure and content per section, with a natural transition toward your service or product.

 The problem

-Marketing performance is usually measured only at lead volume level.
-However, the most valuable insights appear when you analyse how those leads evolve inside the pipeline: which channels generate real deals, which sources stall at early stages, where commercial velocity is lost.
+Marketing performance is usually measured only at lead volume.
+The most valuable insights appear when you analyse how leads evolve inside the pipeline: which channels generate real deals, which sources stall early, where commercial velocity is lost.

 Step-by-step workflow

-1. Export CRM data with fields such as: lead source, attribution campaign, pipeline stages, timestamps and deal outcome.
+• Export CRM data: lead source, attribution campaign, pipeline stages, timestamps, deal outcome.

 The prompt